Will A "Do I Want Kids Quiz" Really Help Me Determine My Parenting Future?

-If you are on the fence about having kids, you might have taken a 'Do I Want Kids Quiz.'
-You might be wondering if the result is what you should go by.
-After all, answering a few key questions should tell you what you truly desire, right?
-In truth, a quiz like this might not give you the answer you were looking for.
-That in itself is an indicator of your desire (or lack thereof) for children.
+If you are on the fence about having kids, you might have taken a ‘Do I Want Kids Quiz.’
+You might be wondering if the result of the kids’ quiz is what you should go by.
+After all, answering a few key questions on a kids quiz should tell you what you truly desire, right?
+In truth, a kids quiz like this might not give you the answer you were looking for.
+That in itself is an indicator of your desire (or lack thereof) for children, as someone who truly wants children is unlikely to need the reassurance of a kids quiz.

 When the topic of children comes up between you and your partner, is it one that causes tension?
 Trying to determine if you even want children when your partner is all for it can be hard on a relationship.
 Sometimes the best course of action, in this case, is to seek professional guidance in the form of a relationship counselor or therapist.
-They are often able to help untangle the confusion within your mind and come to a firm conclusion, in addition to helping you to discuss the topic with your partner in a safe space.
+They are often able to help untangle the confusion within your mind and come to a firm conclusion, in addition to helping you to discuss the topic with your partner in a safe space—all approaches that are far superior to a kid’s quiet, ebook articles, or other types of non-professional advice.

 Common Questions in a ‘Do I Want Kids Quiz’